EPCCed/eidf-docs/docs/services/confidentialdataworkspace/router-docs.md

-# Confidential Data Workspace Router Documentation
+# Confidential Data Workspace - Router Configuration

-## Details of the Confidential Data Workspace Router

-The Confidential Data Workspace Router is a virtual machine that acts as a gateway for the Confidential Data Workspace VMs.
-It is used to manage network access to the Confidential Data Workspace VMs and to provide a secure connection point for users to access the VMs via SSH.
+The Confidential Data Workspace (CDW) Router is a special Virtual Machine that acts as a gateway for the CDW VMs.
+It is used to manage network access to the CDW VMs and to provide a secure connection point for users to access the VMs via SSH.

-Confidential Data Workspace VMs use the Confidential Data Workspace Router as a proxy for network traffic, as such Confidential Data Workspace VMs may need some extra options around network access for software that is not installed by default.
+VMs use the CDW Router as a proxy for network traffic, and customer-installed applications on VMs may need some extra options around network access for software that is not installed by default.
 Many of these are set up on deployment of the service for a project or documented in the [FAQs](./faq.md).
 For software that is not installed by default the following details may be useful for users to know when setting up software on the VMs.

-### Proxy Router Address
+## Proxy Router Address

-When configuring software on the Confidential Data Workspace VMs that requires network access, the proxy address to use is given in the EIDF portal for your project under the **"Confidential Data Workspace (CDW)"** Proxy address section.
+When configuring software on the CDW VMs that requires network access, the proxy address to use is given in the EIDF portal for your project under the **Proxy address** section.

 ### Proxy Ports

-HTTP and HTTPS traffic from the Confidential Data Workspace VMs is proxied through the Squid proxy server on the Confidential Data Workspace Router.
-The proxy server listens on the following ports:
+HTTP and HTTPS traffic from the CDW VMs is proxied through the Squid service on the project's router.
+The service listens on the following ports:

-- HTTP: port 3128
+- HTTP: 3128
-- HTTPS: port 3129
+- HTTPS: 3129

-### Certificate When Using the Proxy for HTTPS Traffic
+## Certificate When Using the Proxy for HTTPS Traffic

-Because the Squid proxy server on the Confidential Data Workspace Router is intercepting and filtering network traffic from the Confidential Data Workspace VMs, it uses a self-signed certificate to decrypt and inspect HTTPS traffic.
-This means that when users are accessing websites over HTTPS from the Confidential Data Workspace VMs, they may encounter security warnings in their web browsers due to the self-signed certificate used by the Squid proxy.
-This proxy certificate is stored at `/usr/local/share/ca-certificates/extra/` and must be imported into the browser.
+For applications that require it, the self-signed certificate used by the Squid service is available on every VM at `/usr/local/share/ca-certificates/extra/squid_proxyCA.crt`.

-## SSH Access to the Confidential Data Workspace Router
+## SSH Access to the CDW Router

-VM Admins can access the Confidential Data Workspace Router `<project_code>-router` machine via SSH using the VM Admin user for the project.
+Data Managers and VM Admins can access the CDW Router `<project_code>-router` machine via SSH.
 This is easiest done using a SSH config file with the appropriate ProxyJump configuration.

-This requires users have set up the EIDF Gateway for their user as this must be jumped through to access the router.
+This requires users have set up the EIDF Gateway for their user, as this must be jumped through to access the router.
 An example SSH config file entry for the router is shown below:

 ```txt
 Host eidf-gateway